Simversity/literature/docs/party.md

 Based on the number of workers available, job scheduler fetches new tasks from the Queue and dispatches them for Execution.

 Tasks with a lower timestamp are executed ahead of others.
-Scheudler is biased towards freshness and success, so if two tasks have the same timestamp the one with previously registered failed attempts would be executed later.
-When all other paramaters are the same the One that was queued earlier, is preferred.
+Scheudler is biased towards freshness and success, so if two tasks have the same timestamp one with lower attempts is preferred.
+When all other paramaters match, One that was creared earlier, is preferred.

 Rules

 * Task once Completed cannot be reexecuted.
 * Tasks once Deleted, cannot be executed.
-* Task is considered failed after 6 attempts.
+* Task cannot be executed after 6 failed attempts.

 The execution process is automatic and is handled by a Job scheduler which can be started using a simple command